AustinOzor/AustinOzor/README.md

 - 👋 Hi, I’m @AustinOzor
 - 💻 I’m a Cloud and DevOps Engineer.
-- 💞️ I’m looking to collaborate on DevOps projects to improve my skills.
+- 💞️ I’m looking to collaborate on DevOps projects to improve my skills
-- 📫 How to reach me at augustineozor@gmail.com or linkedin: linkedin.com/in/augustine-tetteh-ozor-ma-lis-168ba656

 ---

 ## 📫 Let's Connect